Today, while the blossoms

 Today I can appreciate the best things about this age.

-18 responses to “Today, while the blossoms”
+18 replies on “Today, while the blossoms”

 He’s such a cutie, and I love how you summed up the post with that lovely poem.
 It reflects everything you said.